 Who might be harmed and how?
 What are your existing controls?
 Recommended Control Measures Action by who/when?
 Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I / Activity Area Hazard Biological hazard- COVID-19 11 Sub-populations may become infected with COVID-19.
 If so, they are likely to experience mild symptoms such as fever or cough.
 In severe cases, this could lead to acute respiratory syndrome respiratory symptoms, and, in rare cases, even death Staff - exposure to symptomatic pupils / colleagues within designated group.
 Pupils - exposed to wider groups of pupils/ staff Individual pupil risk assessment and/or behavioural support plan to be reviewed and updated.
 Staff related risk assessments to be updated for those that are vulnerable, such as those who are pregnant For staff looking after children with complex special educational needs and providing direct personal care (at a distance of less than 2 metres), the following PPE should be available for use by school staff: Disposable gloves; Disposable apron; Fluid resistant (type IIR) surgical mask; Eye protection where there is a risk of splashing of bodily fluids.
 PPE should also be provided in the following cases: Children whose care routinely already involves the use of PPE due to their intimate care needs.
 If a child becomes unwell with symptoms of coronavirus while in their setting and needs direct personal care until they can return home, and a distance of 2m cannot be maintained.
 External providers of OT/ physiotherapy/ hydrotherapy sessions should provide their own PPE.
 School staff will be provided with PPE as required.
-Spare clothing belonging to the school will no longer be available to Reception children, should they get messy or wet, parents will be asked to Medical supervisor First Aiders SLT 3 3 (3X3) +3 = 12 (Medium)
+Spare clothing belonging to the school will no longer be available to Reception and Nursery children, should they get messy or wet, parents have been asked to send a change of clothes Medical supervisor First Aiders SLT 3 3 (3X3) +3 = 12 (Medium)

 Who might be harmed and how?
 What are your controls?
 Recommended Control Measures Action by who/when?
-Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I school.
-Any soiled clothing will be sent ho bag as per our personal care policy. ome in a The Family Information Service can arrange this PPE to be delivered to schools via the Information Service -children@ealing.gov 0208 825 5588 e Family The following Government video shows he should be put on and taken off, see Appe for link to guidance PPE should be disposed of in line with Government guidance on cleaning in non healthcare settings . l- Government guidance on PPE to be follow Appendix 1 for link to guidance wed, see
+Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I which can be left in school.
+Any soiled clowill be sent home in a bag as per our persoare policy.
+The Family Information Service can arrang this PPE to be delivered to schools via the Information Service -children@ealing.gov 0208 825 5588 The following Government video shows he should be put on and taken off, see Apperfor link to guidance PPE should be disposed of in line with Government guidance on cleaning in non healthcare settings.
+Government guidance on PPE to be follow Appendix 1 for link to guidance ge for e Family v.uk tel. now PPE ndix 1 controls (L)

 Who might be harmed and how?
 What are your existing controls?
 Recommended Control Measures Action by who/when?
-Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I Task / Activity Area Administering Hazard Biological hazard- COVID-19 First aid/Medication (refer to First Aid I with Medical Conditions Policy, update • • • • • • • • • • • • • • • • • • • •
+Likelihood of occurrence after recommended controls (L) Impact (I) Overall Risk (L X I) + I Task / Activity Area Administering Hazard Biological hazard- COVID-19 First aid/Medication (refer to First Aid Policy and Supporting Pupils with Medical Conditions Policy, updated June 2020)